coreos/fedora-coreos-tracker/Design.md

  - FCOS will only support Ignition spec 3.0.0 and up.
  - Ignition spec 3.0.0 will break compatibilty with spec 2.x.y, although most configs will only require minor changes.
  - Tooling should exist to aid converting 2.x.y configs to 3.0.0 configs, although perfect automated translation will not be possible.

+## Configuration Language and Transpiler

+- Originally discussed in issue [#129](https://github.com/coreos/fedora-coreos-tracker/issues/129).
+- Versioning discussed in issue [#89](https://github.com/coreos/fedora-coreos-tracker/issues/89)

+### Summary:

+Fedora CoreOS will have a configuration language similar to the [Container Linux Configuration Language](https://coreos.com/os/docs/latest/configuration.html) named the Fedora CoreOS Configuration Language (FCCL).
+There will be a tool, the Fedora CoreOS Configuration Transpiler (FCCT) to convert Fedora CoreOS Configs (FCCs) to Ignition configs.

+The FCCL will be versioned using semver, similar to how the Ignition spec is versioned.
+FCCT will accept all versions of the FCCL.
+Each FCCL version will target exactly one Ignition spec version.
+This means:
+- Old FCCs will continue to work with new versions of FCCT without modification.
+- Each FCCL version will always emit the same version of Ignition config, regardless of what version of FCCT was used to transpile it.
+- Since FCOS will accept old (down to 3.0.0) versions of Ignition configs, old FCCs will continue to work with new FCOS releases without modification.
+- To use new features in new FCCT releases, users must update their configs to use the new FCCL spec.

 ## Security policies